After printing on textiles for more than 3 decades, we have found screen printing to be a skill loads of people are keen to learn.

 If you have finished printing, scoop out the excess ink.
 Then, wash out the screen with a hose, preferably near a drain in the backyard or, worse case, in the bath tub.
 This can get messy.
 Don’t leave the ink in the screen, as this ink will dry in the air, but clean it out as soon as possible.

 If any problems, you can prepare another tea towel and print it.
 The issue now is aligning it again.
 As there is ink in the screen, this will make it difficult to see where the towel needs to be placed.

 Or, you can repeat the whole process for another colour or pattern.

 This guide was put together by Jess Sommers.
 Jess is a print manager at our Melbourne Print House.
 Jess is a full time screen printer and has been in the industry for almost 10 years.
 She is very qualified and was happy to help with this guide.

 Need Some Help?
-Send us your ideas, designs or orders via the sidebar form.
+Send us your ideas, designs or orders via the quote form.

 Our parent company have been in the print business for more than 30 years.
-If you want to get a professional to screen print for you, we are more than happy to help you.
-Simply fill in the quote form on the side bar and we will get back to you, pronto.
+If you want to get a professional to screen print for you, we are more than happy to do the printing for you.

 Simply go through the questionnaire quote form.
 Upload any artworks you have or ask us a question about your quote.
 At the end, enter your email address and save the quote.